Mealworm: Reproduction

-Sex pheromones

-A sex pheromone released by male mealworms has been identified.
-Inbreeding reduces the attractiveness of sexual pheromone signaling by male mealworms.
+A sex pheromone released by male mealworm beetles has been identified.
+Inbreeding reduces the attractiveness of sexual pheromone signaling by male mealworm beetles.
 Females are more attracted to the odors produced by outbred males than the odors produced by inbred males.
-The reduction of male signaling capability may be due to increased expression of homozygous deleterious recessive alleles caused by inbreeding.
+The reduction of male signaling capability may be due to increased expression of homozygous deleterious recessive alleles, caused by inbreeding.